 Bacteria populations multiply exponentially and can double in four to twenty minutes, creating millions of cells in as little as a few hours.
-Are you aware that it only takes as little as 10 E. coli bacteria to give you food poisoning?
+Are you aware that it only takes as little as 10 E. Coli bacteria to give you food poisoning?
 Don’t lick your fingers after touching raw meat no matter how good the marinade looks.

-The smoking process kills bacteria because they die at 160°F (71°C) and hot smoking brings the external temperature of the meat to 225°F (107°C).
+The smoking process kills bacteria because they die at 160 °F (71 °C) and hot smoking brings the external temperature of the meat to 225 °F (107 °C).

 The smoking process also dries the outside of the meat and leaves smoke deposits which inhibit bacteria growth and help in preserving freshness.
 But, the inside is still moist, and as soon as you cut it or poke it with a thermometer, you introduce new bacteria.

-You still need to refrigerate or freeze freshly smoked meat as quickly as possible to get it out of the “danger zone” temperature of 40°F to 140°F (4°C to 60°C).
+You still need to refrigerate or freeze freshly smoked meat as quickly as possible to get it out of the “danger zone” temperature of 40 °F to 140 °F (4 °C to 60 °C).

-Prolong Your Smoked Meat Shelf Life and Seal in Flavor
+Wrap to Prolong Your Smoked Meat Shelf Life and Seal in Flavor

 Government agencies and home chefs agree that even properly wrapped and refrigerated smoked meat should be consumed within four days.
 And you don’t want to keep it in the freezer longer than three months.
 Longer than that and it will be unsafe for you, your family or your pets.